 These are things we must plan for and mitigate against and then test with chaos experiments.
 The various intermediary services provided by any vendor, those components that lie between our functional code and the server, are not infallible.

 What happens if an API gateway goes down or a streaming data service like Kinesis stops working?
-Will our overall application fail or have we built in resilience to that failure?
+Will our overall application fail or have we built in system reliability to account for that failure?
 We must plan for these.

 Traditionally, Chaos Engineering has focused on infrastructure, such as how Chaos Monkey would terminate one or more random cloud instances in a distributed system to help us learn about how well our system responds and whether our automated mitigation schemes are working.
 This and similar tools like Chaos Gorilla from Netflix’s Simian Army, which simulates the outage of an entire AWS availability zone, seem to be obsolete in a serverless world.
 Is Chaos Engineering still necessary, and if so, how can it be implemented?

 Servers are easier to inspect because you have full access to the server for thread dumps, CPU flamegraphs, access logs, memory dumps, and so on.
 The downside is that we don’t have a choice, we must dig into these frequently to create and manage working software and keep it working.

 Serverless is much less observable.
 By default, we can only see what it is doing by observing the output of your deployed function, just like with functional programming.
 The benefit is that there are fewer things for us to concern ourselves with.